Bespoke Rooflights

 FAQs

 The widest we can manufacture your rooflights is 6 metres, but there is no maximum length.
-For SpanGard self-supporting rooflights, the length your bespoke rooflights can be is infinite.
+For SpanGard self-supporting rooflights, the length your rooflight can be is infinite.
 We have installed large area glazing for train stations, museums, schools and municipal buildings, so no matter the size requirements of your rooflight, we are sure to match them.

 Yes!
 Whether you’re looking for a hipped, gable-ended, pyramid, hexagon, octagon, polygon, or an irregularly-shaped bespoke rooflight, ask and you shall receive.
 We appreciate out-of-the-box ideas and value your vision, so we will do our best to exceed your expectations.